In this article, I`d like to tell you about Semi-Permanent Makeup (SPM) for lips.

 I put the pigment into the bottom layer of the epidermis.
-About 0.5mm deep.
+About 0.05-0.1mm deep.

-For Lips I use certified, FDA approved semi-permanent pigments.
+For Lips I use certified, FDA approved hybrid (a blend of minerals and organic pigments) semi-permanent pigments.
 Vegan-friendly and cruelty-free.
 These pigments have a different chemical composition than tattoo ink and are made from iron oxide.

-These pigments have great quality and stability – they never change the shade of the colour.
-The pigment just becomes lighter and disappears over time.
+These pigments have great quality and stability.
+The pigment just becomes lighter and disappears over time (1-5 years).
 The retention depends on a number of factors, including skin type, age, lifestyle, health condition, sun exposure, etc.

 For lips SPM I use a machine and professional, sterile Kwadrone needles.
 This ultra-fine needles gently deposit the colour throughout the lip area.